dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 ### Example

-Below are examples of the `profiles.yml` file.
-It shows what authentication setup is like with `dbt-spark` and how much simpler is it with `dbt-databricks` when connecting to an SQL endpoint.
-A cluster example is also effectively the same.
+You an use the following examples of the `profiles.yml` file to see the authentication setup with `dbt-spark` compared to the simpler setup with `dbt-databricks` when connecting to an SQL endpoint.
+A cluster example would look similar.

 An example of what authentication looks like with `dbt-spark`: